 When we moved into our house in 2005, we began our adventures in updating.
-As I have mentioned in the past, our house was built in 1978 and while I can appreciate the 70’s, I don’t want to live like the 70’s!
-Ha!
+As I have mentioned in the past, our house was built in 1978 and while I can appreciate the 70’s, I prefer a bright decor vs dark.

 Another easy update we did to brighten our small den was to paint the brick fireplace white.
 This is probably one of the easiest, quickest projects I have done to our house that has had one of the biggest impacts.